-We both love asian flavors and no wonder I keep trying new asian recipes at home.
+We both are fans of Asian flavors and no wonder I keep trying new asian recipes at home.
 I am really glad that I started this blog.
-It gives me an opportunity to explore different cuisines and try new recipes at home trying to prepare a healthy version for guilt free eating.
+It gives me an opportunity to explore different cuisines and make new recipes at home trying to prepare a healthy version for guilt-free eating.

-These spring rolls are filled with healthy ingredients
+These homemade spring rolls are filled with healthy ingredients

 Vietnamese healthy spring rolls with peanut butter sauce